sfbrigade/data-covid19-sfbayarea/data_models/README.md

 ```
 4. __Population__
 At a later date, we will update the scrapers to get demographics for each county's population from the [2018 ACS](https://www.census.gov/programs-surveys/acs/).
 These will be stored in the `population_totals` field.
 The fields will be used for normalizing the county case and death tabulations, and are reproduced below.
 The County categories are likely to have more specific gender catgories, different age brackets, and a flattening of race x ethnicity, compared to the ACS.
-It is an outstanding question as to how we will fit the ACS to the structure below.
+It is an outstanding question as to how we will fit the ACS to the structure of our data model.
 ```
 "population_totals": {
         "total_pop": -1,